North Carolina's Death-by-Vehicle (Vehicular Homicide) Laws and Penalties

 Talk to a North Carolina Criminal Defense Attorney

-Death-by-vehicle is a serious criminal charge.
+Death by vehicle is a serious criminal charge.
 If you've been arrested for death-by-vehicle—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.

 Get Professional Help